-This Program is responsible for management of the hiring and background process for employees and contractors.
-This service is provided to other City departments including LMC mandated employee backgrounds and contract employee criminal history checks.
+269 This Program is responsible for management of the hiring and background process for employees and

+270 contractors.
+This service is provided to other City departments including LMC mandated employee

+271 backgrounds and contract employee criminal history checks.

 Adn ninistration High Med.
-Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail. $\circ$ 2 Ensure financial stability & economic success.
-0 3 Nurture operational & organizational excellence.
-0 4 Be a safe, welcoming, & livable city.
+Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail. \bigcirc 2 Ensure financial stability & economic success. \bigcirc 3 Nurture operational & organizational excellence. \bigcirc 4 Be a safe, welcoming, & livable city.
 0 5 Pursue & maintain collaborative relationships & partnerships.
 0

 Administration High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community 0 To be a welcoming city that builds a healthy and sustainable environment.
-0 To encourage a broad business base in sector, size and related employment, and 0 To invest in preserving and expanding parks, recreation, and community programs.
-0 To be a cohesive community that respects all citizens.
-0 To invest in efficient, integrated, local and regional transportation systems.
-0 To ensure a safe environment through rigorous criminal and property law 0 To be a city that is responsive to the wants and needs of our citizens. $\circ$
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant \bigcirc community with engaged citizens and an accountable government. \bigcirc To be a welcoming city that builds a healthy and sustainable environment. \bigcirc To encourage a broad business base in sector, size and related employment, and \bigcirc promote high quality development. \bigcirc To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens. \bigcirc To invest in efficient, integrated, local and regional transportation systems. \bigcirc To ensure a safe environment through rigorous criminal and property law \cap enforcement. \cup To be a city that is responsive to the wants and needs of our citizens. \bigcirc

-Administration Yes No ٧
+Administration Yes No ~

-Mandatory?
-0
+Mandatory? \bigcirc

-Viable alternatives for service delivery?
-0
+277 Viable alternatives for service delivery? \bigcirc

-This program promotes social equity in service delivery and/or enhances services to under-represented or under-served communities by reviewing and managing policy's with an eye towards reducing barriers or disproportionately effecting those who are under-represented or under-served.
-Developing recruiting strategies and practices to improve diversity and to remove barriers to employment.
+279 This program promotes social equity in service delivery and/or enhances services to under-represented recruiting strategies and practices to improve diversity and to remove barriers to employment.